Hoppy1982/portfoliov2/notes.md

 * `$ git log`

 *Lists commits with SHA-1 hash, author and timestamp.
 Use `git log --patch -2` to see the actual edits of the last 2 commits.
-The log command assumes the current branch but you can specify other bracnhes. `git log --stat` for summary of commit changes.*
+The log command assumes the current branch but you can specify other bracnhes. `git log --stat` for summary of commit changes. `git log > log.txt` to save the log.*